PriyamPratyushSahu/PriyamPratyushSahu/README.md

 Hi Welcome to my repo page😊

-You can find my interesting works, please support my effort and provide feedback to it.
+You can find some of my interesting projects, please support my effort and give feedback.

-My role is tester(Web + mobile) but currently pursuading in the field of development.
+My job role is of a tester(Web + mobile) but also my skills are good enough for an entry level developer pursuading in the field of development.

 Thank you🙏🏻